Jackson County, AL

 Towns & Communities

-Bellefonte was the county seat from 1821 until 1859, at which time it was transferred to Scottsboro, named for Robert T. Scott, an early settler from North Carolina.
+Bellefonte was the county seat from 1821 until 1859.
+It was then transferred to Scottsboro, named for Robert T. Scott, an early settler from North Carolina.

 Other towns and communities include Bridgeport and Stevenson.